mustackable-dev/mustackable-site/README.md

 # mustackable-site
-This is the source code for our website
+This is the source code for our website.
+Will deploy a React app tomorrow.